NOTE: SS Uniforms and insignia are not permitted at our event, anyone wearing them will be asked to leave.

 The Brighouse 1940s Weekend takes place in the town centre of Brighouse, we close a number of roads so it’s nice and safe for you to walk around

 Brighouse is less than a mile from Jct 25 of the M62.

 We strongly recommend that you use the event parking on Armytage Road, Brighouse, HD6 1PT which is just off Junction 25 of the M62.
 It will be signposted at all entrances into Brighouse and includes a free vintage bus tour which will drop you off in Brighouse town centre.
 There is a charge for Event Parking.

 There are a number of car parks around Brighouse Town Centre which are well signposted.
 However demand for these spaces will be greater than supply so we do recommend the event parking near the M62 junction.

 There however are a number of car parks around Brighouse Town Centre and are well signposted and all are within easy walking distance of the Town Centre.
 Click here to download a handy map of Brighouse Car Parks

 During Brighouse events, such at the Brighouse 1940s Weekend, there are town centre road closures.

 Brighouse is well served by a number of bus services that run into Brighouse Bus Station which is right in the centre of Brighouse, less than 50 metres from the Festival.

 Brighouse Railway Station is to the south of the town centre and is only a 5 minute walk.
 There are direct rail links from Leeds, Bradford, Manchester, Liverpool and York on the Transpennine route.
 Grand Central run a direct service from London, several times a day.

 If you need to book accommodation for the weekend we have a number of hotels and B&Bs situated all around the area.
 Demand is high so ideally book well in advance.
-Holiday Inn, Premier Inn, Waterfront Lodge Hotel, Lane Head Hotel, Holdsworth House, Days Inn, Cedar Court, Briar Court, Black Horse, The Lodge B&B, Elder Lea B&B among many other can provide accommodation.
+Holiday Inn, Premier Inn, Waterfront Lodge Hotel, Lane Head Hotel, Briar Court, Black Horse, The Lodge B&B, Elder Lea B&B among many others can provide accommodation.